ajayreddyfsd/Docker-Containerization-And-AWS-EC2-Deployment-Notes/Deploying docker container on AWS EC2 Instance.md

 ### Step 5: Log in to Docker Hub

-1. Login using your Docker Hub credentials:
+1. Login using your Docker Hub credentials, the email and password:

    ```bash
    sudo docker login